21 Fun And Interesting Facts About Cheetah For Kids

 1. Where does a cheetah sleep?

-Cheetahs prefer to sleep under large shady trees so that they can give them protection (1).
+Cheetahs prefer to sleep under large shady trees that offer protection (1).

 2. How many hours does a cheetah sleep?